kimizhu/CapsToOps0129_AzureRight/CapsToOps0129_AzureRight/v1/Topic/Activating-Azure-Rights-Management.md

 >
 > For more information, see the [Cloud subscriptions that support Azure RMS](../Topic/Requirements-for-Azure-Rights-Management.md#BKMK_SupportedSubscriptions) section in the [Requirements for Azure Rights Management](../Topic/Requirements-for-Azure-Rights-Management.md) topic.

-After you have activated Azure RMS, all users in your organization can apply information protection to their files, and all users can open (consume) files that have been protected by Azure RMS.
+After you have activated Azure RMS, by default, all users in your organization can apply information protection to their files, and all users can open (consume) files that have been protected by Azure RMS.
 However, if you prefer, you can restrict who can apply information protection, by using onboarding controls for a phased deployment.
 For more information, see the [Configuring onboarding controls for a phased deployment](../Topic/Activating-Azure-Rights-Management.md#BKMK_OnboardingControls) section in this topic.

 ## Activating Rights Management
 Use one of the following procedures to activate [!INCLUDE[aad_rightsmanagement_2](../Token/aad_rightsmanagement_2_md.md)].